alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Miles 3.1 - 6.2 (8:44 min/mi)##

-Feels great to be back with the group and on pace again.
+Feels great to run with the group again.
 Try to calm myself and settle in, adrenaline is high.
 The crowds are **insane**.
 Even though my iPod is turned up, the roars from the spectators drown out my music entirely at times.

 My GPS watch goes bananas early, probably from the tunnel or high-rise buildings.
 I can't trust the accuracy so I give up on it and resign to run the race naked.